Importance of Groups |From employees Perspective

-From employees point of view groups are important because of the following reasons:
+From the employee’s point of view groups are important because of the following reasons:

 When an individual joins a group, he/she can reduce the insecurity of “standing alone”.
 People feel stronger, have fewer self-doubts, and are more resistant to threats when they are part of a group.
 It provides them confident as well.

 When people are in a group, it provides recognition and status for its members.
-They are known by people and have certain image and respect in the society.
+They are known by people and have a certain image and respect in society.

 Groups can provide people with feelings of self-worth.
 That is, in addition to conveying status to those outside the group membership can also give increased feelings of worth to the group members themselves.

-Groups can fulfil social needs.
+Groups can fulfill social needs.
 People enjoy the regular interaction that comes with group membership.
 For many people, these on-the-job interactions are their primary source for fulfilling their needs for affiliation.

-When we are in group, there is a unity which automatically increases the power.
-What cannot be achieved individually often becomes possible through group action.
-When there are more peoples, power of the group increases.
+When we are in a group, there is a unity which automatically increases the power.
+What cannot be achieved individually often becomes possible through group action?
+When there are more peoples, the power of the group increases.